 Since the beginning of the Covid-19 outbreak in the UK, ARCO has shared and provided advice on Covid-19 guidance through a variety of mediums, including daily update emails, regular online discussion and bulletins.

-- If you would like to receive the twice weekly Covid-19 update email that ARCO sends out, including all the latest information and guidance relevant for the housing-with-care sector, then please email Sam Dalton, Policy and External Affairs Manager, via email@example.com.
+- If you would like to receive the weekly Covid-19 update email that ARCO sends out, including all the latest information and guidance relevant for the housing-with-care sector, then please email Sam Dalton, Policy and External Affairs Manager, via email@example.com.

-- If you work for an ARCO member and would like to join our fortnightly calls to discuss the latest Covid-19 guidance and have your questions answered, then please email Sally Ireland, Barrister and Head of Regulation and Compliance, via firstname.lastname@example.org.
+- If you work for an ARCO member and would like to join our monthly calls to discuss the latest Covid-19 guidance and have your questions answered, then please email Sally Ireland, Barrister and Head of Regulation and Compliance, via firstname.lastname@example.org.